 Following the 2004 NCAA title-match win over UCLA, Bohn quickly credited Siergiej when asked about her clutch performances in that pressure-packed contest.
 Bohn's six saves that day included three in penalty-kick situations, one coming late in regulation to preserve the 1-1 tie while her final save (in the shootout) clinched the title.

-Most recently, Siergiej tutored Kelsey Lysander (`10) and Nikki Weiss (`11) to consecutive standout seasons.
+Siergiej also tutored Kelsey Lysander (`10) and Nikki Weiss (`11) to a string of standout seasons from 2008-10.
 During the 2008 campaign, the Irish netminding duo combined for 18 shutouts (second-most in school history) with an 0.44 GAA (fourth-lowest in program annals).
 Individually, Lysander set or tied school records for wins (26), winning percentage (.963, 26-1-0) and total shutouts (18) while ranking sixth in the nation in GAA (0.44) and being named to the NCAA College Cup All-Tournament Team.